Detailed Review: Legacy North Royalton, Cleveland, Ohio

 - Ask the facility to connect you with current residents or family members

 - Join a support group for families of nursing home residents.
-You'll get honest advice and hear from people navigating the same choice.
+You'll get honest advice and hear from people handling the same choice.

 Conclusion

-Legacy North Royalton offers services at competitive prices, but inspections have found staffing problems and residents report mixed experiences.
-The facility has a good activities program and reasonable costs.
-On the downside, care quality and staff responsiveness have been issues, according to recent reviews.
+Legacy North Royalton offers a full range of care services, but inspections have found staffing problems and residents report mixed experiences.
+Its activities program is a strength.
+On the downside, care quality and staff responsiveness have been issues in recent reviews.

 Medicare ratings show low scores for staffing and health inspections.
-Resident feedback is mixed, suggesting the facility needs improvement in several areas.
+Resident feedback is mixed, and it points to a facility that needs improvement in several areas.
 Compared to other Cleveland-area homes, Legacy North Royalton has fewer specialized services and lower overall satisfaction ratings.

 If you're considering Legacy North Royalton, visit in person, ask staff detailed questions, and review recent inspection reports.
 Given how important nursing home care is, it's worth comparing this facility to others with higher ratings and more consistent feedback before you decide.